Shampra/EvernoteToAnytype/README.md

 ## Usage
-- Export your Evernote Notes (actually, this tools doesn't support notebook export)
+- Export your Evernote Notes (notes or a full notebook)
 - Launch the gui with "main" file
-- drop your enex fils to convert (or a folder with them inside) or select them with the button
+- drop your enex file to convert (or a folder with them inside) or select them with the button
 - clic to Convert

-A _Converted_files_  is created in the folder of your enex files, containing the converted files.
+A _Converted_files zip  is created in the folder of your enex files, containing the converted files.
 Import them into Anytype.

 **Warning**
 It's under progress.